bigdatr/stampy/README.md

-# stampy
+# Stampy

-The new and improved stampy
+The new and improved stampy.